W-Floyd/Angl-Resource-Pack/CONTRIBUTING.md

 All being well in the world, this should be ready for rendering.

-So, run './make-pack.sh 32', and the new texture should be found, rendered and packaged with the others.
+So, run `smelt`, and the new texture should be found, rendered and packaged with the others.

 ***

 Note that if you have unsatisfied dependancies, the script will proceed without that file and any dependant files.
 Overall, errors are unforgiving - things must be **perfect** to function correctly.

 Also, to elaborate on the **COMMON** field, it is subjective.
 For example, 'Andesite' could just as easily have been 'Stone (Andesite)'.
-Up to you, just keep it consistant.
+Up to you, just keep it consistant so grouping works.